Atenolol

 Atenolol is a beta blocker medication primarily used to treat high blood pressure and heart-associated chest pain.
-Atenolol, however, does not seem to improve mortality in those with high blood pressure.
+Although used to treat high blood pressure, it does not seem to improve mortality in those with the condition.
 Other uses include the prevention of migraines and treatment of certain irregular heart beats.
-It is taken by mouth or by injection into a vein.
+It is taken orally (by mouth) or by intravenous injection (injection into a vein).
 It can also be used with other blood pressure medications.

 Common side effects include feeling tired, heart failure, dizziness, depression, and shortness of breath.
-Other serious side effects include bronchospasm.
+Other serious side effects include bronchial spasm.
 Use is not recommended during pregnancy and alternative drugs are preferred when breastfeeding.
-It works by blocking β1-adrenergic receptors in the heart, thus decreasing the heart rate and workload.
+It works by blocking β1-adrenergic receptors in the heart, thus decreasing heart rate, force of heart beats, and blood pressure.